ldbc/ldbc-snb-bi-vldb2023-reproduction/README.md

 ## Instructions

-1. Start an [`m6id.32xlarge`](https://instances.vantage.sh/aws/ec2/r6id.32xlarge) instance on AWS EC2.
-The default root disk size (8 GB) is sufficient.
+1. Start an [`m6id.32xlarge`](https://instances.vantage.sh/aws/ec2/r6id.32xlarge) instance on AWS EC2 using the Amazon Machine Image (AMI) Ubuntu 22.04 LTS (64-bit (x86)).
+The default root volume size (8 GB) is sufficient.
+Set an SSH key under the "Key pair (login")" section.

-1. Log in to the machine using SSH.
+1. Log in to the machine using your key pair.

 1. Open a `tmux` session and run: